lkacz/PocketLabApp/OnlineProtocolEditor/content/manual.md

 ## Participant setup

 -   **Protocol name:** Confirm the active script shown beneath _Protocol:_.
 Tap another protocol option to swap it instantly.
--   **Participant ID:** Capture an identifier to tag exports.
-Clear the field between sessions to avoid cross-participant mixes.
+-   **Participant ID:** Capture an identifier to tag collected data exports.
 -   **Resume vs. restart:** If PoLA detects an interrupted session, it offers to resume.
 Choose _Don’t continue_ when starting a fresh run.
 -   **Start Study:** Launch the sequence once all devices, timers, and accessories are ready.
 The app logs the exact start time.